-The connection among six participating countries is the activity of international giant ArcelorMittal in their regions.
+The connection among six participating countries is the activity of the international giant ArcelorMittal in their regions.
 Besides other things, participants will compare how the ecological and social responsibility of the steelworks differs from state to state.
-ArcelorMittal Ostrava will present their investments to environmental protection; afterwards participants will have a possibility to take a look at the modern technology in operation of Třinecké železárny (Třinec Iron and Steel Works).
+ArcelorMittal Ostrava will present their investments to environmental protection; afterwards, participants will have the opportunity to take a look at the modern technology in Operation Třinecké železárny (Třinec Iron and Steel Works).

-Martin Skalský, Chairman of Arnika Association and Head of Citizens Support Centre: “In many countries, citizens can´t get access to true information about the current state of the environment.
-In many places, the level of pollution isn´t even credibly measured.
-The problem is also enforceability of law, corruption, dysfunctional state administration, lack of interest from politicians or huge influence of the industry representatives.
-Arnika wants to propose its experience gained during last three decades in the Czech Republic to all civil activist in the countries, where the situation is much more complicated.
-We support their campaigns for better state of the environment, because pollution has no limits.
-Providing solutions to global ecological problems is doable only thanks to international cooperation.
-The aim of the conference is also to define common issues and the ways to enforce wider and more radical changes not only at national level."
+Martin Skalský, chairman of the Arnika Association and head of the Citizens Support Center: “In many countries, citizens can not get access to true information about the current state of the environment.
+In many places, the level of pollution is not even credibly measured.
+The problem is also the enforceability of law, corruption, dysfunctional state administration, lack of interest from politicians, or huge influence of the industry representatives.
+Arnika wants to propose its experience during the last three decades in the Czech Republic to all civil activists in the countries where the situation is much more complicated.
+We support their campaigns for a better state of the environment because pollution has no limits.
+Providing solutions to global ecological problems is due to international cooperation.

 Mgr.
-Kateřina Šebestová, deputy mayor of the City of Ostrava: “Air quality in Ostrava is significantly improving for a long period.
-Current emission of dust from industrial (re)sources has decreased to 5% of the state from thirty years ago.
+Kateřina Šebestová, deputy mayor of the city of Ostrava, said: “Air quality in Ostrava has been significantly improving for a long period of time.
+Current emission from industrial resources has decreased to 5% of the state from 30 years ago.
 Despite all that, we still don't breathe quality air.
-There´s no simple solution for such problem, air pollution is caused by several factors.
-When speaking on behalf of the city, there´s not much that we can do against cross-border emissions from Poland and “unfortunate" geomorphology of Ostrava Basin, but we progressively reduce the impact of other factors.
-I give you right away an example, by planting 550 thousands of trees and bushes, originally "black" Ostrava was transformed to one of the greenest cities in the Czech Republic.
-We significantly ecologize city transportation system, we contribute to citizens of Ostrava for replacing boilers and grant them interest-free loans; we increased the budget of child benefit intended for mountain trips up to 22 million crowns.
-We multiplied road cleaning activities, we are working on tens of projects for green space expansions in the city or revitalizations of existing ones, and we are building cycle ways and promoting alternative ways of transportation through many events during the year.
-We had a study elaborated on potential launching of low-emission zones; we are now considering the possibility of introducing new transport measures besides the smog measures.
+There is no simple solution to such a problem, as air pollution is caused by several factors.
+Speaking on behalf of the city, there is not much we can do against cross-border emissions from Poland and the "unfortunate" geomorphology of Ostrava Basin, but we progressively reduce the impact of other factors.
+I would give you right away by planting 550 thousand trees and bushes; originally "black" Ostrava was transformed to one of the greenest cities in the Czech Republic.
+We significantly ecologize the city transportation system; we contribute to the citizens of Ostrava for replacing boilers and grant them interest-free loans; we have increased the budget of child benefit intended for mountain trips up to 22 million crowns.
+We have multi-purpose road cleaning activities.
+We are working on tens of projects for green space expansions in the city or revitalization of existing ones, and we are building cycle ways and promoting alternative ways of transportation through many events during the year.
+We had a study elaborate on the potential launch of low-emission zones; we are now considering the possibility of introducing new transport measures, besides the smog measures.
 There are a number of different projects and measures to improve the air in Ostrava, and I believe the results will be known in a few years."

-RNDr.
-Jindřich Petrlík, Head of Arnika's Toxics and Waste Programme: “It's the fact, that for the majority of the Czech Republic, the biggest source of pollution is either car transportation or local furnaces, where the coal hasn't been replaced yet by less problematic type of heating.
-Ostrava Region is one of the exceptions where substantial source of pollution still results from industrial activities.
+Prof. RNDr.
+Jindřich Petrlík, head of Arnika's Toxics and Waste Program explained: “It's the fact that, for the majority of the Czech Republic, the biggest source of pollution is either car transportation or local furnaces, where the coal has not yet been replaced by less problematic heating.
+The Ostrava Region is one of the exceptions where the source of pollution still results from industrial activities.
 People from similarly polluted places with huge metallurgical factories came to the conference in Ostrava.
-On the conference, we will present the importance of pollution registers and how they could be used as non-violent tool to push industry to reduce the emissions of harmful substances.
-Of course, such measure doesn't solve the problem, but promotes the power of available information.
-Unfortunately the existence of such registers is still not commonly used in many countries and big multinational companies make use of it; in some cases we can say that they even misuse it."
+At the conference, we will present the importance of pollution registers and how they can be used as non-violent tools to push industries to reduce emissions of harmful substances.
+Of course, such measure does not solve the problem, but the information will be available.
+Unfortunately, such registers are still not widely used in many countries.
+However, multinational companies do make use of these registers; in some cases, they may even misuse it."

 Notes for editors:

-(2) Air pollution causes every year the death of more than four million people around the world due to stroke, heart disease, lung cancer or chronic respiratory diseases.
-Approximately 91% of world´s population lives in places where the levels of air pollution exceed the limits of World Health Organization (WHO).
-Even though the problem affects both, developed as well as developing countries, in general, states with low- and middle-income are the most threatened ones - it applies mainly to regions of the Western Pacific and south-eastern Asia.
+(2) Air pollution causes every year the death of more than four million people around the world for stroke, heart disease, lung cancer or chronic respiratory diseases.
+Approximately 91% of the world's population lives in air pollution levels over the limits of the World Health Organization (WHO).
+Even though the problem affects both, developed as well as developing countries, in general, states with low- and middle-income are the most threatened ones - it mainly applies to the regions of the Western Pacific and south-eastern Asia.
 To find out more about the risks of low air quality, click on WHO page here .

-(3) Should you be interested in interview with a particular lecturer, we are more than happy to organise face-to-face meeting or phone call including interpretation service.
+(3) Should you be interested in an interview with a particular lecturer, we are more than happy to face-to-face or phone call including interpretation service.
 The complete list of participants and their profiles could be found here .

 Translated by: Iveta Palúchová